The Sarah Jane Adventures

 Whatever Happened To Sarah Jane? by Gareth Roberts, directed by Graeme Harper

 Maria wakes up one morning to discover, much to her horror, that she is the only one who remembers Sarah Jane Smith.
-Clyde has never heard of her; Luke is nowhere to be found; and a woman named Andrea Yates now lives in Sarah's house.
-Maria becomes convinced that Andrea has something to do with the vanished Sarah.
-But as she begins to uncover a tragedy in the distant past that involves both women, will Maria become the next person to be erased from history?
+Clyde has never heard of her, Luke is nowhere to be found, and a woman named Andrea Yates now lives in Sarah Jane's house.
+To make matters worse, an enormous meteor that Mr Smith was going to deflect is now on a collision course with Earth.
+Maria becomes convinced that Andrea has something to do with her vanished friend.
+But as she begins to uncover a tragedy in the distant past that involves both women, will Maria become the next person erased from history by the malevolent Trickster?

 The Lost Boy